 –R. Colley, Riddle & Brantley client

 Our team is led by attorney Gene Riddle.
 Gene has been recognized as a member of Million Dollar Advocates Forum, Multi-Million Dollar Advocates Forum, The National Trial Lawyers Top 100 and Super Lawyers.
 He is also the recipient of the 2014 Litigator Award and has been honored with Martindale-Hubbell’s prestigious AV Preeminent rating (see disclaimer below).

 For a FREE consultation with an experienced Zantac lawsuit attorney, please call 1-800-525-7111 or complete the short form below.

-If you’ve suffered from lung cancer or another cancer due to taking NDMA-contaminated Zantac or ranitidine, you deserve justice and we would love to help you seek compensation if we can.
+If you’ve suffered from lung cancer or another cancer due to taking NDMA-contaminated brand-name Zantac, you deserve justice and we would love to help you seek compensation if we can.